 What is QoS?

 Quality of Service or QoS enables a network device to differentiate traffic and then apply various behaviors based on the traffic type.
 QoS sets priorities, shapes network traffic, and manage or avoids congestion.
-It’s a common service offered by IT Companies in Ottawa.
+It’s a common service offered by IT Support Companies in Ottawa.

 How to Define Network Priorities